honestbank/terraform-gcp-bigquery/modules/gcp_bigquery_materialized_view/README.md

-This module is using for create BigQuery table
+This module is using for create BigQuery Materialized View (https://cloud.google.com/bigquery/docs/materialized-views-intro)

 <!-- BEGIN_TF_DOCS -->
 ## Requirements